AI Development Cannot Be Left To Market Whim, UN Experts Warn - UrduPoint

 AI Development Cannot Be Left To Market Whim, UN Experts Warn

-But they held back from suggesting the creation of a muscular worldwide governing body to oversee the rollout and evolution of a technology, the proliferation of which has raised fears around biases, misuse and dependence.
+But they held back from suggesting the formation of a muscular worldwide governing body to oversee the rollout and evolution of the technology, whose proliferation has raised fears around biases, misuse and dependence.

 The panel of around 40 experts from the fields of technology, law and data protection was established by UN Secretary-General Antonio Guterres in October.

-Their report, published days before the start of a high-profile "Summit of the Future," raises the alarm over the lack of global governance of AI as well as the effective exclusion of developing countries from debates about the technology's future.
+Their report, published days before the start of the UN's high-profile "Summit of the Future," raises alarm over the lack of global governance of AI as well as the exclusion of developing countries from debates surrounding the technology.

-Of the UN's 193 members, just seven are part of the seven major initiatives linked to AI, while 118 are entirely absent -- mostly nations of the global south.

-"There is, today, a global governance deficit with respect to AI," which by its nature is cross-border, the experts warn in their report.
+"There is, today, a global governance deficit with respect to AI," which by its nature is cross-border, the experts warned in their report.

 "AI must serve humanity equitably and safely," Guterres said this week.